-Good Evening (ツ).
+Good Morning (ツ).
 Please take a moment to review this motion tracker.

 Thank You ☺

 |1||All health centres provide basic EmONC services (EWEC2011)||Improve access Quality and Availability||Implementing ‘Closing the Gap (CtG) project” with 4 local implementing partners in 7 districts.
 The overall project goal is to improve the quality, accessibility, and availability of long term family planning services in these districts.
 The project builds the capacity of RHU and partner clinics, and improve access to Long Acting Contraceptive methods (LARCs) by vulnerable, under underserved women in the project areas.
 The local partners are FLAMA Uganda (Gulu); Straight Talk Foundation (Gulu and Kitgum), Kyetume (Mukono, Kibaale and Buikwe and RHU (Kampala, Gulu and Lira)||2015/2016|